 Individuals with cancer, gallstones, digestive complications, low energy, autoimmune disorders, and liver conditions can benefit from coffee enemas.

 A popular alternative cancer treatment is the Gerson Therapy which involves a strict protocol of diet, dietary supplements, and coffee enemas multiple times per day.

 People suffering from a chronic disease can commit to up to four coffee enemas daily.
-Otherwise healthy individuals can benefit from weekly coffee enemas.

-While beneficial, coffee enemas also have side effects.
 Seek your health care practitioner’s approval before beginning a daily coffee enema regimen.